Primary Birthing (low risk)

 If you have any other questions about waterbirth, please ask your midwife

-Whilst using the pool at Taranaki DHB
+Whilst using the pool at Te Whatu Ora Taranaki

 - Please do not enter the pool unless your midwife has instructed you to do so.